 City of St. Louis, et al. v.
 American Tobacco Company, Inc., et al., Case No. cv-982-09652, Circuit Court, Missouri, City of St. Louis (case filed 11/16/98).
-City of St. Louis and approximately 40 hospitals (over 50 hospitals originally filed suit, but some have since dismissed their claims with prejudice) seek to recover past and future costs expended to provide healthcare to charity and bad debt patients suffering from tobacco-related illnesses, as well as the increased costs associated with the treatment of all patients, from multiple defendants including Liggett Group LLC, Liggett & Myers Inc. and Vector Group Ltd. In June 2005, the court granted defendants' motion for summary judgment as to claims for damages which accrued prior to November 16, 1993.
-The claims for damages which accrued after November 16, 1993 are pending.
-Discovery is proceeding.
-In September and December 2009, defendants' filed motions for summary judgment with respect to plaintiffs' claims.
-These motions are pending.
-Trial is scheduled to commence on January 10, 2011.
+The City of St. Louis and approximately 38 hospitals and former hospitals seek to recover past and future costs expended to provide healthcare to charity and bad debt patients suffering from tobacco-related illnesses, as well as the increased costs associated with the treatment of all patients, from 16 remaining defendants, including Liggett Group LLC and Liggett & Myers Inc. In June 2005, the court granted defendants' motion for summary judgment as to claims for damages which accrued prior to November 16, 1993.
+In April 2010, the court further determined that each plaintiff is barred from seeking any damages which accrued more than five years prior to the time that that plaintiff joined the suit.
+In that same order, the court granted partial summary judgment for defendants barring plaintiffs' claim for future damages, which include damages that may accrue after August 23, 2007 or a later date (but prior to trial) as the court may determine by subsequent order.
+In June 2010, the court denied plaintiffs' motion for summary judgment asserting collateral estoppel.
+In July 2010, the court granted in part defendants' motion for partial summary judgment based on preemption regarding: (1) all of plaintiffs' failure to warn claims, whether sounding in negligence or in strict liability; (2) plaintiffs' claim for negligent omission (although not including the negligent misrepresentation or fraudulent omission claims); and (3) all of Plaintiffs' so-called "targeted marketing" claims and allegations.
+Defendants have filed other summary judgment motions that remain pending.
+Trial is scheduled to start on 01/10/11.